logzio/logz-docs/_source/user-guide/cloud-siem/investigate-threats.md

 ### Log fields of interest

-Logz.io enriches logs with appearences of malicious and suspected IPs to make them easier and faster to track, investigate, and remediate.
+Logz.io enriches logs with appearances of malicious and suspected IPs to make them easier and faster to track, investigate, and remediate.
 Below is the list of enrichment fields.

 |---|---|
 | logzio_security.ioc.malicious_ip | The IP flagged by Logz.io.
 It is also a **drill down link** to the **IP Investigation** dashboard to help you quickly pull up the relevant logs involving the IP. |